MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

    1. Implement the API key `handleMessageExtensionQueryWithSSO` in `TeamsActivityHandler.handleTeamsMessagingExtensionQuery`.

-   1. Install `copyfiles` npm packages in your typescript bot project, add or update the `build` script in `src/package.json` file as follows:
+   1. Install `copyfiles` npm packages in your TypeScript bot project, add, or update the `build` script in `src/package.json` file as follows:

       ```bash
       "build": "tsc --build && copyfiles ./public/*.html lib/",